S K is an F1 Enthusiast and a Michael Schumacher Fan. He has grown to respect Ayrton Senna and is discovering past masters in F1.

-A Formula 1 car, on the other hand, can handle crazy twist and turns, and even hairpin turns without breaking a sweat.
+A Formula 1 car, on the other hand, can handle crazy twists and turns, and even hairpin turns without breaking a sweat.
 It would be nimble around the corners and would still be able to do an average speed of over 186 mph [300 kmph].

 While the race did not take place side-by-side, we do get an idea of how fast the F1 car is.
 Barring the initial acceleration to 100 kmph, the F1 still beats the Bugatti to every other milestone - 200 kmph and 300 kmph.
 Of course, if it is a competition of top speed then beyond 350 kmph, the Bugatti will go ahead.